3tdk/SHM/README.md

 ## Configuration
 To configure:
-1. Copy the file SHM_config_default to a new file (e.g. SGM_config_mysetup)
+1. Edit the parameters *modemOptions* and *publisherOptions* in SHM_config_default.py (you can also create a new file and pass the name in at the command line e.g. --config_file SGM_config_mysetup)
-2. Set the parameters in modemOptions and publisherOptions as guided in the help text
-3. Set geckodriverpath if required (as a firefox user)
+2. Set geckodriverpath if required (as a firefox user)

 ## Execution
 1. Run the script using the command-line parameters above.
 Note that the name defined in --config_file does not require the '.py' extension